phani-sudo/build-guide-1/topic/k2c-qli-build-ga/build_with_dockerfile.rst

 Ubuntu host setup
 ^^^^^^^^^^^^^^^^^^^^^
-The Ubuntu host computer must be setup to ensure that the required software tools are installed and configured for use.
+Install and configure the required software tools on the Ubuntu host computer.

 -  Install git: